-The way this is managed is mostly through the ARDRIVE token.
-The ARDRIVE token is a way that people can earn -through work or usage – or invest into the company.
+The way this is managed is mostly through the ArDrive token, represented by the symbol ↁ.
+The ↁ token is a way that people can earn -through work or usage – or invest into the company.

-Individuals who gain ARDRIVE tokens are able to take part in both the governance decisions of the app, and the future profits of the app through dividend-like payments.
+Individuals who gain ↁ are able to take part in both the governance decisions of the app, and the future profits of the app through dividend-like payments.